angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 **Game 1** my opponent reveals :card[Yorion, Sky Nomad] plays a Plains and passes.
 I :card[Ponder] and set up a turn 2 Doomsday with double Force backup.
-:[CoS] for Human, :card[Thalia, Guardian of Thraben]. :card[Wasteland] on the next turn followed by :card[Rishadan Port] quickly close my window.
+:card[CoS] for Human, :card[Thalia, Guardian of Thraben]. :card[Wasteland] on
+the next turn followed by :card[Rishadan Port] quickly close my window.

 **Game 2 and 3** were not particolarly close, just usual DD vs DnT stuff.
 (Doishy's editor comments, "F's in chat for DnT players")